Chart Color Schemes

 Battery Hill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Dwelling structure in Battery Hill, as evaluated at the latest Census, comprised 70.3% houses and 29.7% other dwellings.
 In comparison, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
-Home ownership in Battery Hill was 34.5%, with mortgaged dwellings at 33.6% and rented ones at 31.9%.
-The median monthly mortgage repayment was $1,830, lower than Non-Metro Qld's average of $1,950 but close to the national average of $1,863.
-Median weekly rent in Battery Hill was $400, higher than both Non-Metro Qld's figure of $450 and the national average of $375.
+Home ownership in Battery Hill was 34.5%, with mortgaged dwellings at 33.6% and rented dwellings at 31.9%.
+The median monthly mortgage repayment was $1,830, below Non-Metro Qld's average of $1,950.
+The median weekly rent figure in Battery Hill was $400, compared to Non-Metro Qld's $450.
+Nationally, Battery Hill's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing